pathunstrom/making-games-ppb/development/03-making-your-game.md

 - Transition
     - Enough about what ppb does for you.
 Let's talk about how to use this toolset.
+- Events
+    - Raising events
+        - `signal(my_event)`
+    - Creating new events
+        - Dataclasses!
+        - Just raise an instance of new class
+    - Extending classes
+        - `GameEngine.register(EventType, attribute_name, callable)`
+        - on publish
+            - Each attribute registered is called (without parameters)
+            - The return value is set on the event
+        - this can even be used to change default attributes (use caution!)
+- Scenes
+    - A stack
+    - Commands from existing scenes (or subsystems)
+        - StartScene - adds to the stack
+        - StopScene - pops from the stack
+        - ReplaceScene - pops, then adds to the stack
+    - Lifetime messages
+        - SceneStarted
+        - ScenePaused
+        - SceneContinued
+        - SceneStopped
 - Sprites
     - Behaviors
         - update pattern